darkkennn/batchproj/README.md

 The font was missing so I tried to custom add the font but it didn't seem to work that well.
 I have yet to align the download button to the navbar and so many more fixes, but I had an exam today so I didn't have much time to complete it.
 I'm submitting this incomplete project because of deadlines that are approaching but I hope I get a day more to make all the fixes and changes.

+Upadte: I added the FAQ and the footer.
+I used nth-child feature to make it clear as to which paragraph im styling.

 Lastly,
 I hope you like this replica project and grant me the opportunity to learn under you.